ltelab/disdrodb/docs/source/readers.rst

-Adding a new reader : Tutorial (old)
+Adding a new reader : Tutorial (old - to be deleted )
 ################################################

 In this tutorial, we will create a new reader based on a lightweight data sample.